Kirill-Katz/itch5-hft-parser/README.md

 python plot_latency_distribution.py [input directory] [output directory] python plot_prices.py [path to prices.csv] [output png file]
 ```
-You can also analyze the benchmarks using perf by uncommenting the 3 lines in `int main()`, but make sure you remove the timing code from the benchmark handlers so that the perf is not poluted with almost perfectly predicted brances from the timing code.

 # Where to get the ITCH file?
 The ITCH file can be downloaded here: https://emi.nasdaq.com/ITCH/Nasdaq%20ITCH/.
 For my tests I downloaded the 01302019.NASDAQ_ITCH50 file.
 Be aware that an ITCH file take around 10Gb.